ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

 - `format` - consists of `generate-report`, a job that generates a pdf report from the markdown files, uploads the pdf as an artefact and then commits and pushes the pdf report to 'report/build'.
 The workflow gets triggered on push to development (default) branch or branches matching the 'docs/*' pattern.
 - `sonarcloud` - enabled by installing the `SonarCloud` Github App.
 Performs linting and checks for bugs, vulnerabilities, code smells and security hotspots.
 The cicd chain get triggered on pull requests to any branch.

-- Organization of your repositor(ies).
-  - That is, either the structure of of mono-repository or organization of artifacts across repositories.
-  - In essence, it has to be be clear what is stored where and why.
 - Applied branching strategy.

 A feature based branching strategy has been used for this project, that is anytime a team member desires to add a new feature, a new branch with the name of that feature is created.
 Once the changes has been implemented a pull-request is made and reviewed by another team member before it is merged with the development branch, which functions as the main branch.